lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

 * anything you find on the internet
 * ChatGPT or other AI tools

+The only resources you may use without citation are our course textbook, Algorithm Design by Kleinberg and Tardos, our posted lecture slides, and our in-class or Discord discussions.
+For this reason, you will likely need citations on most of your homework assignments.

 Please ask if you have questions about how to properly cite a source or a collaborator.

+## Accessibility

+The University of Montana assures equal access to instruction through collaboration between students with disabilities, instructors, and the Office for Disability Equity (ODE).
+If you anticipate or experience barriers based on disability, please contact the ODE at: (406) 243-2243, ode@umontana.edu, or visit www.umt.edu/disability for more information.
+As your instructor, I will work with you and the ODE to implement an effective accommodation, and you are welcome to contact me privately if you wish.